 Joining the meeting group is easy.
 Just fill out the form.
 By doing this you are not actually joining the chapter.
 The net effect is that you will be added to our mailing list.
 You will later be given the opportunity to join the chapter.

 Any and all are invited to attend two or three meeting.
 At some point, though, you will be invited to support our efforts by joing the chapter.
 Annual dues for Satellite or Auxiliary Members is $75 per year.

 What is the difference between Satellite and Auxiliary Members?

 Auxiliary Members hold their primary ASHI chapter membership in another chapter.
-They enjoy all the benefits of MAC ASHI membership except voting.
+They do not count toward MAC's representation on the ASHI Council of Representatives (CoR).

 What is MAC ASHI's role in this project?

 The Mid-Atlantic Chapter of the American Society of Home Inspectors sponsors the Online Meeting Group.
 It is constituted under the Meeting Group (MG) provision of the ASHI Policy Manual.

 Chapter participation is an important part of ASHI membership.
 Many members, however, for one reason or another, do not belong to a chapter.
 The OMG creates opportunities for unaffiliated ASHI members to realize the benefits of chapter participation--continuing education, council representation, mentoring and comradery.